TilingScan/cover2tiling/README.md

 g++ cover2tiling.cpp -o cover2tiling
 ```

 This will generate an executable for **cover2tiling**.
+Now copy this file to your data directory, or add it to your PATH.

 ### Windows

-You can compile **cover2tiling** using your favorite IDE, such as **DevC++**.
+You can compile **cover2tiling** using an IDE, such as **DevC++**.

 ## How to use

 First, you must generate the coverage from your BAM file with the data (**note that your BAM must be sorted**).
-For this, open a new terminal and use the SAMTOOLS *mpileup* command:
+For this, open a new terminal and 'cd' to your data directory.
+Next, use the SAMTOOLS *mpileup* command to get the coverage from your BAM file:

 ```
 samtools mpileup your_bam_file.bam > cover.txt
 ```
+Remember to replace **your_bam_file.bam** with the name of your real BAM file.

-This will generate you a *.txt* file with the coverage.
-Now, to use the **cover2tiling** to generate the TilingScan format from the cover file, execute:
+This will generate you a file named **cover.txt** with the coverage.
+Now, use the **cover2tiling** to generate the TilingScan format from the cover file:

 ```
-./cover2tiling cover.txt output.txt N
+cover2tiling cover.txt output.txt N
 ```

 Where: